Valoctocat/Ada-Project/README.md

 - From which countries does food mainly come from ?
 - What are the main categories of food product being imported ?
 Is this justified?
 ( Maybe :- What is the share of those product that are bio?
 What are their carbon print ?
 Is there any correlation between packaging and distance travelled ?  )
-- Is it possible to infer on the food origins based on the product features (ingredients, brand if available, Country, etc.) ?
+- Is it possible to infer on the food origins based on the product features (ingredients, brand if available, Country, etc.) using machine learning implementations(Neural Network, Random Forest)?
 Can we cluster some products based on the origin of their ingredients ?

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.